 What are the recommended water conditions for an optimized macroalgae growth in the Display Tank /Refugium and what to dose to optimize the growth rate?

-For a macro algae tank we recommend the following guideline for the marine water chemistry:
+For a macroalgae tank we recommend to maintain the following water parameters for the marine water chemistry:

-Calcium: Around 400 ppm - 450 ppm ( important for calcified species)
+Calcium: Around 380 ppm - 450 ppm ( high levels are important for calcified species like Halimeda)